ramm777/idc_clean_example/README.md

 Numerical grid can be selected from a lot of pre-defined grids using the natural Camel mudrock.
 Usually hard-coded grids are used in this module.

-For more information, please refer to the publications by Dr Amanzhol Kubeyev
+For more information, please refer to the publications by Dr Aidan Kubeyev